lasersquad0/LogEngine/README.md

 [+] means "added"
 [-] means "removed"
 [*] means "fixed" or "modified"

+!!!
+Version 1.03 is released !!! <br>

+2023-11-05 <br>
+[*] Multithreading code now uses common thread STL functions instead of native ones.
+That made code much simpler.
+[+] Added more unit tests that helped us to catch up several bugs that are now fixed.
+[*] Code is more compatible with latest C++ language standards [*] Fixed a couple of compiler warnings (not all though) [*] Improved work with date/time functions
+[*] Code cleaning and refactorings

 2007-02-25 <br>
 [+] Improved error handling during opening .lfg file. <br>